antoshkaplus/Android_RecursiveLists/README.md

 * adding new
 * recursion on items
 * undo delete operations
+* keep data on the server
+* moving items in and out

 ## Usage
 * long press on list item or free space on activity and follow options